AleStranieri/docker-bedrock/README.md

 $ composer install
 ```

-create default.crt and default.key in the folder certs
+In the root directory create default.crt and default.key in the folder certs

 ```
 $ cd certs